pods-framework/pods-beaver-builder-themer-add-on/readme.txt

 == Changelog ==

-= 1.3.4 - November 30th, 2020 =
+= 1.3.4 - December 30th, 2020 =
-* Fixed: Admin notices are now using the correct action for showing the message that Pods and Beaver Themer plugins (if not available) are required to use this plugin.
+* Fixed: Admin notices are now using the correct action for showing the message that Pods and Beaver Themer plugins (if not available) are required to use this plugin. #110
+* Fixed: Properly set post type parameter (if we have it) to fix issues with Polylang and other plugin compatibility. #109

 = 1.3.3 - March 26th, 2020 =
 * Added: Now requiring PHP 5.4+